Differentiable Bilevel Programming for Stackelberg Congestion Games: Conclusions

 This study can be extended in many directions.
+Many real-world congestion games do not admit a unique solution, even in the space of link flow.
+An example that has gained prominence lately is the problem of managing mixed human-driven and autonomous vehicular traffic, which may introduce asymmetric link interactions.
+The lack of uniqueness in the follower's best response challenges the notion of anticipation: if the equilibrium is not even unique, how could the leader anticipate it?
+Is it reasonable to assume the leader can influence equilibrium realization?
+If so, how?

-The current framework, especially the concept of limited anticipation and co-evolution, hints at the possibility of further weakening or even abandoning the ``equilibrium-centric" point of view, at least in many transportation applications, where the lower-level problem is defined not so much by equilibrium conventionally construed as by continuous evolution of travel choices.
-Our framework would fit a behavior-centric approach perfectly since the ILD can be easily replaced with another evolutionary dynamical process that embeds any travel behaviors deemed suitable in a given application context.
+The current framework, especially the concept of limited anticipation and co-evolution, hints at the possibility of further weakening or even abandoning the ``equilibrium-centric" point of view, at least in many transportation applications, where the lower-level problem is defined not so much by equilibrium conventionally construed as by continuous evolution of travel behavior.
+Our framework would fit a behavior-centric approach perfectly since the ILD can be easily replaced with another evolutionary dynamics that embeds any travel behaviors the modeler considers essential in a given application context.
 In this regard, the flexibility offered by our framework seems unlimited.
 The challenge still resides with the issue of convergence.
-Would a given dynamical process converge to a stationary point?
+Would a given evolutionary dynamics converge to a stationary point?
 How should we interpret such stationary points?
-Could we use them as a reference point to evaluate alternative designs and policies, the same way transportation planners had been using WE for such purposes?
+Could we use them as a reference point to evaluate alternative designs in the same way transportation planners had been using WE for such purposes?
 These are the questions that future studies need to answer.

-The proposed algorithms, both Dil-MD and Sil-MD, rely on pre-defined path sets that supposedly cover all WE paths used at the optimal solution of the SCG.
-This is not necessarily a hard constraint on their practical applications (as generating such paths can be done quite efficiently even on very large networks) but nonetheless an undesirable feature.
-A future study can endogenize path generation by adding a column-generation procedure.
-Finally, we have uncovered strong evidence that the ILD can reach a maximum-entropy (ME) WE solution if starting from an equal-distribution initial point.
-If proven true, this finding would provide a highly efficient and flexible alternative to existing approaches to finding the ME-WE path solution.
-Given the importance of path flow uniqueness in some transportation planning applications (e.g., select link analysis), an in-depth investigation of this issue would be of both theoretical and practical interest.